 While the Philippines does cater to luxury travel, it is still primarily a budget destination.
 Most visitors are young backpackers, who seek the thrill of going off the grid and doing things at their own pace.
 This is what makes the country ideal for solo travelers.

 Now is the best time to visit this beautiful country, before it becomes a huge tourist magnet and loses a lot of its charm.
 While general tips and advice for visiting the Philippines do apply, going there by yourself requires a bit of fine-tuning.
-In this post, I’ve outlines some advice and guidance to help you prepare for your solo trip.
+In this post, I’ve outlined some advice and guidance to help you prepare for your solo trip.

 Pick the right places to visit

 When it comes to picking the right islands to go to by yourself, there isn’t really any right or wrong answers.
-One of the best things about the Philippines is that you get to choose between so many different locations.
-Each one has special attributes which make it appealing to different people.
+One of the best things about the Philippines is that you get to choose between so many different locations for your Philippines itinerary.
+Each one has special attributes that make it appealing to different people.
 To make the most of your time it’s important to do some research on the different islands.
 That way you won’t waste valuable time traveling between different islands, trying to find a place where you feel comfortable.

 The Tourist Favourites

 The most popular tourist spots are without a doubt Boracay and Palawan.
 I’ve already written an extensive guide about Palawan, so I’ll just say It’s isn’t the ideal place for solo travelers.
 El Nido is more about small, romantic beach resorts while Coron offers mostly diving related attractions.
 No doubt, both places are stunning, but you might find it hard to mingle since nightlife is limited and resorts are all quite small.